uhm-clubhouse/uhm-clubhouse.github.io/index.md

 <img src="images/m1-signin.png">

 #### User Home Page
 This home page is presented to users who are logged in.
-Recent updates are shown in the center of the page, along a sidebar containing a searchbar and a list of the clubs the users are following.
+Recent updates are shown in the center of the page, along a sidebar containing a search bar and a list of the clubs the users are following.
 Users can also access the "Club Listing" and "Create Club" links in the navigation bar on the top of the page.

 <img src="images/m2-userlanding.png">